ceylanismail/rally/README.md

             }.create());
 ```

 `<MODEL_CLASS_OF_YOUR_RESPONSE>` is a response class to retrieve the network response, and `<YourUserClass>` is the request class to send the request to the server.

-Simple.
-Hence you don't have to worry anything about parsing, `gson` handles it in an elegant way.
+Don't worry anything about parsing, `Gson` does it in an elegant way!

 ***

 ### Other useful methods
 * `CoreVolleyUtil.getMethodName`

 Returns the `String` value of the HTTP Methods.
-It might be necessary if you use HTTP verbs as parameters,
+It might be necessary, if you use HTTP verbs as parameters,
 (i.e Authorising your calls, since `volley` has `int` implementation of them.)

 To-do
 ---
 * tests
 * gzip support
-* support for content-types other than application/json

 License
 ---